 Neuroprotection and Cardiovascular Control

 We are interested in the pathophysiological mechanisms of perinatal hypoxic–ischemic global injury, neuroprotective intervention and brain repair.
-We also investigate the human cardiovascular physiology including control and regulation of the cardiovascular system.

 The group operates within the following two research areas: